sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     <provider invariantName="Devart.Data.PostgreSql" type="Devart.Data.PostgreSql.Entity.PgSqlEntityProviderServices, Devart.Data.PostgreSql.Entity.EF6, Version=7.17.1666.0, Culture=neutral, PublicKeyToken=09af7300eec23701" />
     ```

-    This is how the `<entityFramework>` section of the file should appear.
+    This is how the `<entityFramework>` section of the file should appear:

     ![Screenshot showing adding providers to the solution.](./media/adding-provider.png "Adding providers")